 Back home, we seem to have been enjoying the special light that Monty craves, the wondrous shades of green, but most of all for us, an explosion of flowers as the garden has forgotten the slow start to spring and accelerated into action.

-And as the drizzle turns lighter on a birthday morning the disappointment of having our first adult chicken mortality yesterday (from natural respiratory causes) was softened with 4 birthday chicks chipping their way into the world today to join the precocious single one from yesterday.
-With 1 egg left, for now intact, will we have a full half dozen?
+As the drizzle turns lighter on a birthday morning, the disappointment of having our first adult chicken mortality yesterday, from natural respiratory causes, was softened with 4 birthday chicks chipping their way into the world today to join the precocious single one from yesterday.
+With just one egg left, for now intact, will we have a full half dozen?